-Mankind is predisposed to metabolic syndromes (MetS) by modern lifestyle.
-After middle age, metabolic homeostasis consistently declines.
-Adverse effects of early obesity, sedentary lifestyle, and continuous ambient light conditions on metabolic homeostatic (MetH) plasticity are invariably observed.
-Age-related pathophysiological effects of the biochemical misalignment with a decline in tissue coordination and functioning, is a natural process, but lifestyle driven chronic circadian rhythm disruption prepones aging causing disease conditions.
-Molecular explanation of circadian rhythms, is a cellular gene network with transcriptional and translational feedback loops, that drives rhythmic expression of physiological processes, aligning intracellular metabolism and organismal immunometabolism.
-For example, absence of core clock gene, BMAL1, a cellular metabolic sensor in macrophages, intensifies pro-inflammatory responses.
-Just as circadian genes are implicated in rhythm regulation, nutrient sensing systems (NSS) mediate alignment of metabolic pathways, being central in aging control mechanisms.
+Mankind is predisposed to metabolic syndromes (MetS) by its modern lifestyle.
+After middle age, metabolic homeostasis (MetH) consistently declines.
+Besides age-related pathophysiological changes like decline in tissue coordination and functioning, modifiable lifestyle factors also predispose to aging, causing disease conditions.
+Lifestyle choices such as erratic eating habits, reduced physical activity, smoking, alcohol intake, and erratic sleep patterns increase the risk of metabolic syndromes.
+These modifiable lifestyle factors operate through circadian rhythm disruption.
+Circadian rhythms, at the cellular level, are the gene networks with transcriptional and translational feedback loops, that drive the rhythmic expression of physiological processes, aligning intracellular metabolism and organismal immunometabolism.
+Further, nutrient sensing systems (NSS) mediates the alignment of metabolic pathways, being central in aging control mechanisms.
 Recent research has shown circadian oscillations of the mammalian target of rapamycin (mTOR) complex function, as an important NSS intermediate.
-Autophagy stimulates NSS including mTOR, IGF, AMPK, sirtuins and prevents the negative effects of aging.
-Intermittent fasting promotes autophagy.
-There are several longitudinal studies on human eating patterns and shortness of sleep, but much of the mechanistic details are available from studies on model organisms including mice.
-There is dire need for assessing molecular underpinnings of intermittent fasting on autophagy, inflammasomes and senescence in human beings.
-This would provide mechanistic explanation to processes like body inflammation reduction and longevity enhancement by long-term compliance to intermittent fasting.
+Autophagy stimulates NSS, including mTOR, IGF, AMPK and sirtuins, thereby preventing the negative effects of aging.
+The potential of intermittent fasting as a circadian health regimen and its role in promoting autophagy, is highlighted in this review.
+It is suggested that the improvement of longevity through sustained adherence to intermittent fasting in humans, depends on individual compliance, also.
+Therefore, pan-globe studies are needed to enhance the current understanding of the molecular underpinnings of intermittent fasting on autophagy, inflammasomes, and senescence in human beings.

 Keywords: metabolic homeostasis, nutrient sensing system, intermittent fasting, mTOR, aging, lifestyle, time restricted feeding